 604, 605, 606, 608, 610, 611, 630, and 635.

 Internship is treated like a course.
 It carries 6 credit hours per semester (internship + seminar = 6 credits) for a total of 12 credit hours for the academic year.
 Students apply for and secure internship sites prior to the semester in which they enroll in the course.
-All students enrolled in internship must also concurrently attend a weekly seminar led by a faculty member.
-The content of the seminar varies according to the internship sites represented and reflects the specialties of the seminar leader.
+All students enrolled in internship must also concurrently attend a weekly group supervision led by a faculty member.
+The content of the supervision varies according to the internship sites represented.

 Internship Application and Placement Procedures